Supportive Periodontal Care

 Who should perform supportive periodontal therapy?

 The answer depends on you and the severity of your gum disease before treatment.
 Generally, the more severe your periodontal disease is initially, the more often we need to oversee your care.
-Together, you, your general dentist and Drs.
-Ghiassi or Parker will work out the most effective schedule for your supportive periodontal care.
+Together, you, your general dentist and Dr. Ghiassi will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include: